hpc-dr/day1hpc.github.io/content/english/post/launch-self-supervised-training-jobs-in-the-cloud-with-aws-parallelcluster.md

 In this post we describe the process to launch large, self-supervised training jobs using AWS ParallelCluster and Facebook’s Vision Self-Supervised Learning (VISSL) library.

-<a href="https://aws.amazon.com/blogs/hpc/launch-self-supervised-training-jobs-in-the-cloud-with-aws-parallelcluster/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS HPC Blog</a>
+<a href="https://aws.amazon.com/blogs/hpc/launch-self-supervised-training-jobs-in-the-cloud-with-aws-parallelcluster/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS Blog Channel</a>